-From bakuchiol to CBD oil, 2019 has officially been the year of trending skincare ingredients, and I've tried them all.
-From overcoming my fear of retinol to embracing a more pared-back approach to skincare in the form of olive oil (Emma Stone loves it, FYI), I love experimenting to work out which ingredients are truly worth putting on my skin.
+From bakuchiol to CBD, 2021 has already seen it's fair share of trending skincare ingredients, and I've tried them all.
+From overcoming my resistance to retinol to embracing a more pared-back approach to my skincare routine, I love experimenting to work out which ingredients are truly worth putting on my skin.

 There's one key ingredient, however, that I've wholly neglected to sing the praises of this year.
-Despite using it every single day in my own routine, this ingredient has been somewhat overlooked in favour of the flashy new launches that have been leading the way in 2019.
-(PHA, I'm looking at you.)
+Despite using it every single day in my own routine, this ingredient has been somewhat overlooked in favour of the buzzy new launches that have been leading the way.
 Yet ask anyone with amazing skin which scientific ingredient it is that they swear by, and I guarantee it will be this one.

-As someone with acne-prone skin, I started using a vitamin C serum daily when a facialist advised me that vitamin C is a great ingredient to use if you're looking to fade pigmentation or dark spots caused by old spots.
-But I was interested to find out what other benefits this ingredient has.
-After all, since using it regularly, I've noticed that my scarring has diminished and my complexion looks all-round brighter and healthier.
+As someone with acne-prone skin, I started using a vitamin C serum daily when a facialist advised me that vitamin C is a great ingredient to use if you're looking to fade pigmentation or dark spots caused by old blemishes.
+But I was interested to find out what other benefits this ingredient has to offer.
+After all, since using it regularly, I've noticed that my scarring has diminished and my complexion looks all-around brighter and healthier.

 To find out, I asked two skin experts for the professional angle on all things vitamin C—including what it does, how to use it and what the best vitamin C products on the market are.
 Keep scrolling to find out.

 "Vitamin C is a marketer's dream, as we all know it’s healthy," explained Georgie Cleeve, founder of skincare brand Oskia.
 "For skin, it not only plays a vital role in cell health but has hugely beneficial effects on skin condition.
-From reducing hyperpigmentation and evening skin tone to reducing fine lines and making skin stronger, more supple healthy and glowing."
+From reducing hyperpigmentation and evening skin tone to reducing fine lines and making skin stronger, suppler, healthier and more glowing."

-Lisa Franklin, award-winning facialist and skin salon owner, agrees.
-"Vitamin C has so many benefits for the skin: it's an antioxidant, increases collagen synthesis, boosts skin luminosity and smoothes skin tone," she explained.
-"Topical application of vitamin C has been shown to reverse some of the age-related structural changes in the dermis—and has also been shown to prevent and treat UV-induced photo damage."
+Lisa Franklin, an award-winning facialist and skin salon owner, agrees.
+"Vitamin C has so many benefits for the skin.
+It's an antioxidant, increases collagen synthesis, boosts skin luminosity and smoothes skin tone," she explained.
+"Topical application of vitamin C has been shown to reverse some of the age-related structural changes in the dermis and has also been shown to prevent and treat UV-induced photodamage."

-"However, there are also huge problems with using Vitamin C," warned Cleeve "Mainly its famous instability and ability to oxidise almost immediately.
-Additionally, its penetration to skin caells is also problematic."
+"However, there are also huge problems with using vitamin C," warned Cleeve.
+"Mainly, its famous instability and ability to oxidise almost immediately.
+Additionally, its penetration to skin cells is also problematic."
 This means that choosing a formula that will actually benefit your skin can be tricky.

-Thankfully, there has been huge developments in the production of vitamin C products this year alone.
+Thankfully, there have been huge developments in the production of vitamin C products this year alone.
 "The quest for stable vitamin C derivates has caused a vast amount of research and many new derivates," said Cleeve.
-"The most stable form, which can be used at slower levels, is the oil-soluble ascorbyl tetraisopalmitate which has been clinically proven to be hugely effective at lower levels due to its stability and penetration qualities".
+"The most stable form, which can be used at lower levels, is the oil-soluble ascorbyl tetraisopalmitate, which has been clinically proven to be hugely effective at lower levels due to its stability and penetration qualities."
 Keep your eyes peeled for it in some of my vitamin C skincare picks below.

-"I believe very strongly that in your 20s, protection is key," said Cleeve—making it the perfect time to introduce vitamin C to your routine.
+"I believe very strongly that in your 20s, protection is key," said Cleeve.
 "Retinols can wait until your 30s (unless you have a skin condition you want to treat), but vitamin C is perfect for all ages above 16."